qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 #### Connections

-Individuals can connect and interact with other Individuals and Service Providers using connections between the related Qiy Nodes.
+Individuals can connect and interact with other Individuals and [Service Providers][Definitions Service Provider] using connections between the related Qiy Nodes.

 Connections can be created between an invitor and an invitee using Connect Tokens as follows: